| THE LAND OF THE LIVING AND THE

 turned their teeming land into one vast shrine for the worship of

+the dead.
 And as most of the papyrus-rolls of the ancient valley tell

 stories of a religious nature we know with great accuracy just what